ara-daq-hw/arafe-master/README.md

 When the last byte of the program is sent, the bootloader will reboot (so the LED will begin blinking) and after 10 seconds, the new program will begin running.

+Hexfile outputs from Energia need to be converted using the process_hex.py script.
+This relocates the vector table from 0xFF80 to 0xFB80 and also fills out all unspecified memory spaces with 0xFF.
+It also throws an error if the size of the main sketch exceeds the space available.